Sologenic (SOLO) Price Hits $0.11 on Major Exchanges

 About Sologenic

-Sologenic’s launch date was March 2nd, 2020.
+Sologenic’s genesis date was March 2nd, 2020.
 Sologenic’s total supply is 399,947,699 tokens and its circulating supply is 399,870,594 tokens.
-Sologenic’s official website is www.sologenic.org.
 Sologenic’s official Twitter account is @realsologenic and its Facebook page is accessible here.
 The Reddit community for Sologenic is https://reddit.com/r/sologenic and the currency’s Github account can be viewed here.
+The official website for Sologenic is www.sologenic.org.

 Sologenic deploys SOLO coins for market-making and liquidity providing.
 SOLO coins are issued on the XRP Ledger allowing liquidity to be moved almost instantly.
 The ecosystem aims to eliminate entry barriers for individual and institutional crypto investors, allowing them to trade non-blockchain asset classes, such as stock, ETFs, and commodities, with one single cryptocurrency – SOLO.”